Update cookies preferences

 Creating a group by more objects:

-If you want to have only one group of alarms/events (so that you could, for example, view all these alarms together) but you want to create it by more PmaAlarmGroup objects (e.g. you want to have one PmaAlarmGroup object for each boiler), then it can be done by the following process:
+If you want to have only one group of alarms/events (so that you could, for example, view all these alarms together) but you want to create it by more PmaAlarmGroup objects (e.g. you want to have one PmaAlarmGroup object for each boiler), then it can be done by as follows:

 Create one PmaAlarmGroup object which will serve as the base (root) for all further objects.
 You parametrize it accordingly but you don't need to create even single alarm/event in this object.
 Then you create next PmaAlarmGroup objects on other relevat suitable places where you check the "Parent enabled" configurator and you set the path to the base object.
 Then you create required alarms/events in these objects.